Page content

 Subjects and Topics

-Film and Screen/Cinematic Arts
+Film and Screen (incl.
+Interactive) and Cinematic Arts

-Cinematic Arts at Ulster University is a new and vibrant area of research that combines theory and practice of moving image arts in the new digital media age.
+Film and Screen at Ulster University is a new and vibrant area of research that combines theory and practice of moving image arts in the new digital media age.
 Applicants can propose practice-based research topics, cinema studies related research questions or focus on the uses of alternative media practices that involve moving image.

 Proposals are welcomed in a wide range of areas relating to staff research interests.
 Example topics which align with staff interests are listed below.